Contemporary bench adds a touch of history in Canadian park

 bench

-Although the study of architecture Canadian project Felix Guyon may seem minimal at first – but the impression is misleading.
-In fact, this modern bed was inspired by the travels of antiquity.
-The design of the seats, which were assembled in a public park along the St. Lawrence River in Montreal, Canada, brings a touch of history.
+Although the project by Canadian designer Félix Guyon may look minimal at first, that impression is misleading.
+In fact, this modern bench design was inspired by historic journeys.
+Installed in a public park along the St. Lawrence River in Montreal, Canada, the seating brings a quiet touch of history to the landscape.

 Architecture